gautam181/laravel-vue/README.md

 # Laravel 5.8 Project management solution
 This is the basic application for creating and managing the projects.
-I am inspired from TeamWork and try to produce the application that work in similar way.
-This application is purely for practicing the different scenarios.
+This application is purely for practicing the different aspects for laravel and VueJS.

 ## Features
 #### Backend